WASA 2022 Legislative Platform

 system of K–12 education in which all students receive a quality education.

-Technology/Connectivity.
-The COVID-19 outbreak, and the resultant school closures, exposed the current technology gap, including availability and affordability of devices and broadband connectivity.
+Provide State-of-the-Art Technology and Connectivity.
+The COVID-19 outbreak exposed the current technology gap, including availability and affordability of devices and broadband connectivity.
 The Legislature must ensure there is equitable access to technology resources.

 Washington Association of School Administrators